 Designed by Lundgaard & Tranberg Architects, architect Claus Pryds and landscape architect Professor Steen Høyer, the new Natural History Museum of Denmark will combine old and new buildings and merge into a beautiful synthesis with the Botanical Garden.

-The new museum will cost approximately DKK 950 million.
-Together, the Villum Foundation, the Obel Family Foundation, the Novo Nordisk Foundation, and the Aage and Johanne Louis-Hansen Foundation will account for DKK 550 million of the construction costs, with the remainder coming from the University of Copenhagen (DKK 300m) and the government (DKK 100m).
+The new museum building is funded by the Villum Foundation, the Obel Family Foundation, the Novo Nordisk Foundation, the Aage and Johanne Louis-Hansen Foundation, the University of Copenhagen and the Danish government.

 The A.P.
 Møller and Chastine Mc-Kinney Møller Foundation supports the development of exhibitions for the new Natural History Museum of Denmark.